raguay/ModalFileManager-NWjs/README.md

 [![Richard's GitHub stats](https://github-readme-stats.vercel.app/api?username=raguay)](https://github.com/anuraghazra/github-readme-stats)

 This project is for creating a file manager using web technologies.
 It is designed to run as a NW.js application.
 Node.js is the main language used with Svelte for the frontend UI.

+I have started on a newer version based on Wails 2 instead of NW.js.
+You can find it at [ModalFileManager](https://github.com/raguay/ModalFileManager).

 Currently, it can`t transfer files to other programs with Drag and Drop due to a limitation of the NW.js program that is based on the Chrome browser.
 I should be able to get past this limitation soon by using lower level commands to the operating system.